PooriaT/Sumcast/README.md

 ## Test

-To test the API, below command can be used:
+To test the API, the below command can be used:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"podcast_name": "startalk", "episode_name": "This is Your Brain on social media with anna lembke, MD"}' http://localhost:8000/api/summarize/